Online Human Services Degrees with Financial Aid: Inside Look

 University of the Cumberlands

-Although each form of financial aid has its own specific requirements, some general steps apply to the most common types.
-To help you navigate the process, we created the checklist below to give you an overview of what’s needed, along with some tips to make securing your funding as stress-free as possible.
+Each form of financial aid has specific requirements.
+But, some general steps apply to the most common types.
+We created the checklist below to help you navigate the process.
+We’ll give an overview of what’s needed, along with tips to make securing funding as stress-free as possible.

 Complete the FAFSA Early